Low fat vs Full fat Diet - Which one is better? Here's our expert's opinion

-If you are successfully losing or controlling your weight with the choices you are presently making then you have already figured out what works well for you.
+If you are successfully losing or managing your weight with the choices you are presently making then you have already figured out what works well for you.
 But if you are still struggling and tend to consume most of your calories from high fat foods, then consider experimenting with lower fat foods.

-Let's not lose sight of the basics of weight control: calories.
+Let's not lose sight of the basics of weight management: calories.
 To lose weight, total calories intake must be less than the total calories expended (the sum of basal metabolism + thermogenesis + physical activity).
 All eating plans or diet types can result in weight loss if a calories deficit is achieved.
 The challenge is to find an eating style that allows you to lose weight while also supporting nutritional needs, taste preferences, budget, overall health, satiety, and enjoyment.

 Since fat contains the most calories per gram weight (compared to alcohol, carbs, and protein), it is often targeted as a way to reduce calories.
 However, many people find that eating low fat foods is not satisfying so they don't stick with the eating plan.
-Many foods modified to be low fat or fat free are highly processed and often contain more added sugars and salt.
+Some foods modified to be low fat or fat free are highly processed and may contain more added sugars and salt.
 And simply switching to low fat products does not ensure a lower calories intake, especially if it is accompanied by an increase in carb calories.

 Tracking food and beverage intake along with notes about hunger can help you pinpoint meals and snacks that serve to support or sabotage your efforts to lose or maintain weight loss.
 If you use MyNetDiary, you can use the Notes feature to record your perception of hunger or satiety.
-These notes will print on the nutrition Summary report (see Report tab in your web program - requires a Premium membership).
+These notes will print on the Nutrition Summary report (see Report tab in your web program - requires a Premium membership).

 There is no hard and fast rule about which foods to swap, but you might find these tips helpful.